History of the Assyrians: Old Assyrian period (2025–1364 BC)

 It is clear that an extensive long-distance Assyrian trade network was established relatively quickly, the first notable impression Assyria left in the historical record.
 Notable collections of Old Assyrian cuneiform tablets have been found in trading colonies established by the Assyrians in their trade network.
 The most notable locality excavated is Kültepe, near the modern city of Kayseri in Turkey.
 At this time, Kültepe was also a city-state ruled by its own line of kings.
 Over 22,000 Assyrian cuneiform clay tablets have been found at the site.
-In some way, Assur was able to maintain its central position in its trade network despite being small and having no known history of military success.
+In some way, Assur was able to maintain its central position in its trade network despite being small and having no known history of military activity, though it may be that military activity did in fact play a part.
 Assur's importance as a trading center declined in the 19th century BC, perhaps chiefly because of increasing conflict between states and rulers of the ancient Near East leading to a general decrease in trade.
-From this time to the end of the Old Assyrian period, Assur frequently fell under the control of larger foreign states and empires.
+From this time to the end of the Old Assyrian period, Assur frequently fell into conflict with larger foreign states and empires.
 In particular, the nearby centers of Eshnunna and Ekallatum threatened the continued existence of the Assur city-state.
+However Assyrian records during the reigns of Ilu-shuma, Erishum I and Sargon I show signs of intervention in southern Mesopotamia, which was under pressure from Elamites to the east and Amorites to the west.
+It is unclear whether this was military intervention in support of their fellow Akkadian speakers, favourable trading terms or both.
 The original city-state came to an end c.
-1808 BC when it was conquered by the Amorite ruler of Ekallatum, Shamshi-Adad I, who deposed Erishum II, the last king of the Puzur-Ashur dynasty, and took the city for himself.
+1808 BC when it was conquered by the Amorite ruler of Ekallatum, Shamshi-Adad I, who deposed Erishum II, the last king of the Puzur-Ashur dynasty after having been repelled by his predecessor, and took the city for himself.